chihebchebbi/Azure-Sentinel-Entity-Extractor/README.md

-# Azure Sentinel VirusTotal
+# Azure Sentinel Entity Extractor
-A script to get  Azure Sentinel  Entities from an incident and analyze them with VirusTotal
+A script to get  Azure Sentinel  Entities from an incident